gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 Based on the relative proportion of soil particles, four types of soil are recognized.

-{{< figure "images/books/12-biology/botany/Ecology/pic10.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/Ecology/Table 6.3: Types of soil particles.png" "w-25 float-left">}}
 Table 6.3: Types of soil particles
 {{< /figure >}}

 **Loamy soil is ideal soil for cultivation.** It consists of 70% sand and 30% clay or silt or both.
 It ensures good retention and proper drainage of water.
 The porosity of soil provides adequate aeration and allows the penetration of roots.